 ”And Long Pond, back of the College were favorite resorts, and we used to skate in winter, on moonlight nights on the ponds.

 I recollect John Cunard (brother of Sir Samuel of Steamship fame) having his front teeth knocked out with a hurley by Pete Delancey, of Annapolis.”

 Hockey Returns Home

-It makes a fitting home, and a natural connection with its original roots, to have the Hockey Heritage Center located in the current-day Haliburton House Museum.
+It makes a fitting home, and a natural connection with its original roots, to have the Birthplace of Hockey Museum located in the current-day Haliburton House Museum.

 Supported with artifacts, as well as years of detailed research and analysis by author-historian Garth Vaughan, the Windsor Hockey Heritage Society recognizes and celebrates Windsor, Nova Scotia, as the original “Birthplace of Hockey.”

 The museum’s contents are presented throughout five rooms, with artifacts including original leather-strap skates, Mi’kmaq hockey sticks, trophies, photos, and illustrations of genuine hockey equipment.

 To view and relive the original hockey era from its beginnings, make sure you visit the museum’s Hockey Starrs room featuring the museum’s show-piece: “The Starr Cup.”